Thiebauts/AoP_radmc3dWrap/README.md

 #### SED Calculation Parameters
 - `--no_compute_sed`: Disable SED computation after temperature calculation (enabled by default)
+- `--sed_only`: Only compute SED using existing dust_temperature.dat file (skips temperature calculation)
 - `--inclination`: Observer's inclination angle in degrees (default: 0)
 - `--phi`: Observer's azimuthal angle in degrees (default: 0)
 - `--no_sloppy`: Disable the "sloppy" option in SED calculation for more accurate but slower results